Janet McNaughton

-Janet McNaughton (born November 29, 1953) is a writer from Newfoundland and Labrador.
+Janet McNaughton (born November 29, 1953) is a Canadian writer from Newfoundland and Labrador.
 She wrote the coming of age novel, An Earthly Knight, published in 2003.

 Life

 She was born in Toronto, Ontario and stayed there for 26 years, moving to St. John's in 1979.

 Janet McNaughton got into writing early.
 She was only fifteen when she began to write her first book.
 It was a historical novel intended for a young readers.
 She did not finish it.
 However, the writing helped her to identify her interest, a love for learning about people's lifestyles and thoughts in the past.
 She pursued this interest by studying folklore in university.
 She went on to complete a Ph.D in Folklore.

 Her novel An Earthly Knight drew inspiration from two ancient ballads: Tam Lin and Lady Isabel and the Elf Knight.

 Awards

 McNaughton has been awarded the Violet Downey National Chapter of the IODE Book Award for the best Canadian English Language Children's Book, the Ann Connor Brimer Award for Children's Literature in Atlantic Canada, and the Geoffrey Bilson Award for Historical Fiction for Young People.
-She also received the Mr. Christie's Book Award for The Secret Under My Skin and was short-listed for a Governor General's Literary Award in 1988.
+She also received the Mr. Christie's Book Award for The Secret Under My Skin and was short-listed for a Governor General's Literary Award in 1998.